Universal quantum control by non-Hermitian Hamiltonian: Cyclic population transfer in non-Hermitian three-level systems

 where the phases $\xi_0$, $\xi_1$, and $\xi_e$ determine whether the population on the associated levels are under gain or loss.
 If $|\xi_{n}|\neq\pi/2$, $n=0,1,e$, then they induce the variation in the level splitting in addition to the population gain or loss.
+Considering the parity operator for the three-level system~\cite{Mandal2021Symmetry}, the Hamiltonian in Eq.~(\ref{HamThree}) exhibits PT symmetry if and only if $\gamma_n\sin\xi_n=0$ for $n=0,1,e$.
+Any deviation from these conditions results in PT antisymmetry.
+Again, our protocol is not relevant to that symmetry.

 Extending Eq.~(\ref{AnciTwo}) or applying the recipe in Ref.~\cite{Jin2025Entangling}, the ancillary picture used to describe an arbitrary three-level system can be spanned by